joftius/doge-sorted/README.md

 Total of receipts: **$19.82B**

-The website shows '*savings*'[^1] in several tables, but these do not allow sorting by the amount.
+The website shows 'savings' in several tables, but these do not allow sorting by the amount.

 This R script uses the [RSelenium](https://cran.r-project.org/web/packages/RSelenium/index.html) package to navigate a web browser to the site, click several text fields in order to reveal the full tables, and save the results.
 This allows sorting the data in R and saving it in any desired format.